1 Chronicles Chapter 3

 The six following born in Hebron, who are reckoned in the same order (as in 2 Samuel 3:2), only here the second son is called Daniel, who there goes by the name of Chileab, he had two names.
 Here David’s wife, Eglah, is said in the Targum to be Michal, Saul’s daughter (see 2 Sam.
 3:5).
 To which is added an account of his reign both in Hebron and Jerusalem, agreeably to (2 Samuel 5:5).

 “David”: The chief reason for such detailed genealogies is that they affirm the line of Christ from Adam (Luke 3:38), through Abraham and David (Matt.
 1:1), thus emphasizing the kingdom intentions of God in Christ.

 King David was the one all the other genealogies were leading to.
 Amnon was David’s firstborn by Ahinoam.
 He was born while David was in Hebron.
 Amnon raped his half-sister Tamar.
 Absalom killed him for attacking Tamar.
 Daniel was the same as Chileab.
-Abigail was the wife of Nabal, whom David killed.
+Abigail was the wife of Nabal, whom David would have killed, if Abigail hadn’t interveined.
 He had refused assistance to David’s men.
 Abigail befriended David, and he later married her.

 1 Chronicles 3:2 “The third, Absalom the son of Maachah the daughter of Talmai king of Geshur: the fourth, Adonijah the son of Haggith:”